fbadine/util/README.md

 #### *`SaveHistory(filename, history)`*
-Save all history values in order to be plotted later if needed
+A function to save all history values in order to be plotted later if needed
 The file will contain a column for each metric and as many records as the epochs values.
 File dimensions: (Epochs + 1 lines) x (Number of Metrics columns) ... where (+1 for the name of metrics) The format for saving those is then as follows:
 * First line will contain the metrics names separated by commas
 * The next epochs-lines (one record for each epoch) will contain the values for each metric, also comma separated
 ##### Arguments
-* __filename:__ The full path of the fulename without file extension.
+* __filename:__ The full path of the filename without file extension.
 A "\_history.csv" will be added to the filename
 * __history:__ The history element from Keras .fit return object which is a record of training loss values and metrics values at successive epochs, as well as validation loss values and validation metrics values (if applicable)